AndiEcker/AcuSihotInterfaces/README.md

 # Interface Suite

->This repository is providing tools and processes for to migrate and synchronize system configuration, room status, clients, ownerships and reservations between Sihot.PMS, Acumen and Salesforce.
+>This repository is providing tools and processes to migrate and synchronize system configuration, room status, clients, ownerships and reservations between Sihot.PMS, Acumen and Salesforce.

 [![Code Size](https://img.shields.io/github/languages/code-size/AndiEcker/AcuSihotInterfaces.svg)](#interface-suite)
 [![Issues](https://img.shields.io/github/issues/AndiEcker/AcuSihotInterfaces.svg)](#interface-suite)
 [![Last Commit](https://img.shields.io/github/last-commit/AndiEcker/AcuSihotInterfaces.svg)](#interface-suite)

-The code-base gets stripped before any push to this repository for to not publish any internals like the names of our servers, users and the passwords.
+The code-base gets stripped before any push to this repository to not publish any internals like the names of our servers, users and the passwords.
 Therefore this suite cannot be directly used in other environments without additional configuration steps, but at least we hope that you can still use parts of it for your applications.

-Big thanks to our IT managers (Gary and Søren) for to let us developers publish parts of our in-house applications to the community.
+Big thanks to our IT managers (Gary and Søren) to let us developers publish parts of our in-house applications to the community.